mpenet/ok-http/API.md

     -  [`default-client`](#s-exp.ok-http/default-client)
     -  [`request`](#s-exp.ok-http/request) - Performs an HTTP request using the provided OkHttp client and a request map.
     -  [`request-options`](#s-exp.ok-http/request-options)
+    -  [`shutdown!`](#s-exp.ok-http/shutdown!) - Closes all connections and releases resources for the provided OkHttpClient instance.

 -----
 # <a name="s-exp.ok-http">s-exp.ok-http</a>